ARpatterns/diagram/README.md

 ### Block Quoting

-An action may dynamically load and run new consecutive rules.
-These rules are displayed as indented block quotes consisting of one or several sequential rules.
+An action may dynamically load and run new consecutive ECA rules.
+These rules are displayed as indented block quotes consisting of one or several sequential ECA rules.
 Dynamically loaded rules may be called hierarchically leading to nested blocks. (`>`, `>>`, ...)

 ```markdown